Unboxed-Software/solana-course/content/program-security.md

 ### How to create errors

-The `solana_program` crate includes a `ProgramError` enum with a list of generic errors that we can use, but it's often useful to create your own to provide more context about the error when debugging.
+While the `solana_program` crate provides a `ProgramError` enum with a list of generic errors we can use, it will often be useful to create your own.
+Your custom errors will be able to provide more context and detail while you're debugging your code.

-We can define our own errors by creating an enum type that lists the errors we want to use.
+We can define our own errors by creating an enum type listing the errors we want to use.
 For example, the `NoteError` contains variants `Forbidden` and `InvalidLength`.
 The enum is made into a Rust `Error` type by using the `derive` attribute macro to implement the `Error` trait from the `thiserror` library.
-Each error type also has its own #[error(…)] error notation.
+Each error type also has its own `#[error("...")]` notation.
 This lets you provide an error message for each particular error type.

 ```rust
 use solana_program::{program_error::ProgramError};